$k$-Sets and Rectilinear Crossings in Complete Uniform Hypergraphs: Abstract

 \section{Abstract}

 In this paper, we study the $d$-dimensional rectilinear drawings of the complete $d$-uniform hypergraph $K_{2d}^d$.
 Anshu et al. [Computational Geometry: Theory and Applications, 2017] used Gale transform and Ham-Sandwich theorem to prove that there exist $\Omega \left(2^d\right)$ crossing pairs of hyperedges in such a drawing of $K_{2d}^d$.
-We improve this lower bound by showing that there exist $\Omega \left(2^d \sqrt{ d}\right)$ crossing pairs of hyperedges in a $d$-dimensional rectilinear drawing of $K_{2d}^d$. ~~ In addition, we show that there are $\Omega \left(2^d {d^{3/2}}\right)$ crossing pairs of hyperedges in a $d$-dimensional rectilinear drawing of $K_{2d}^d$ when its $2d$ vertices are either not in convex position in $\mathbb{R}^d$ or form the vertices of a $d$-dimensional convex polytope satisfying one of the following two conditions: (a) the polytope is $t$-neighborly but not $(t+1)$-neighborly for some constant $t\geq1$ independent of $d$, (b) the polytope is $\left(\floor{d/2}-t'\right)$-neighborly for some constant $t' \geq 0$ independent of $d$.
+We improve this lower bound by showing that there exist $\Omega \left(2^d \sqrt{ d}\right)$ crossing pairs of hyperedges in a $d$-dimensional rectilinear drawing of $K_{2d}^d$.
+We also prove the following results. \\

+1. There are $\Omega \left(2^d {d^{3/2}}\right)$ crossing pairs of hyperedges in a $d$-dimensional rectilinear drawing of $K_{2d}^d$ when its $2d$ vertices are either not in convex position in $\mathbb{R}^d$ or form the vertices of a $d$-dimensional convex polytope that is $t$-neighborly but not $(t+1)$-neighborly for some constant $t\geq1$ independent of $d$.\\